mortona42/drupal-qa/README.md

 This is vibe coded with minimal review, be warned!

 However, it works well for me and is quite easy to use, and propbably won't break anything.

+Recommended: Create an alias for drupal-qa as dq, and use frequently.
 ___

 # drupal-nix-tools